 The College Consensus Best Online Colleges in Nevada ranking is based on a simple set of requirements.
-The first is that a college must have earned a Consensus Score, combining published rankings and verified student reviews.
-The second is that it offer at least 3 online or hybrid undergrad degrees.
+The first is that a college must have earned a Consensus Review Score, combining published rankings and verified student reviews.
+The second is that it offer at least 3 online degrees.
 In addition, it must be fully accredited.
-As of publishing, only one college in Nevada meets all those standards.

 If you’re interested in traditional campus-based schools, check out our ranking of the Best Colleges in Nevada.
 You can also find out more about college financial aid with our list of the Top Nevada Scholarships.

 What Kinds of Degrees Can I Earn Online in Nevada?

 Online degrees in Nevada range from Associate, Bachelor, Master, and Doctoral levels.
 These various degrees can be completed completely online without the student needing to visit the campus.
 For an Associate degree, students can complete this degree in as little as a year.
 For Bachelor programs, students have the option to transfer any undergraduate credits or Associate degrees to minimize the credits taken.
 This is very useful when students are pursuing degrees in the same or similar fields.

 When pursuing the Master program online through Nevada online degrees, students can complete these programs at their own rate, setting their status as either part-time or full-time.
 Some full-time programs can be completed in as little as a year, but the average pace of a program is 16 to 20 months.
 Online Doctoral programs range from two to three years for program completion.
 In order to complete this program 100 percent online, there are only a few disciplines available.